linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 6 - Options Futures and Other Derivatives/Chapter 22 - Futures Markets.md

 The overall position is perfectly hedged.
 Any increase in the value of the indexed stock portfolio is offset by an equal decrease in the payoff of the short futures position, resulting in a final value that is independent of the stock price.
 The 1,030 total payoff is the sum of the current futures price, F_{0} = 1,010, and the 20 dividend.
 It is as though the investor arranged to sell the stock at year-end for the current futures price, thereby eliminating price risk and locking in total proceeds equal to the futures price plus dividends.

 What rate of return is earned on this riskless position?
 The stock investment requires an initial outlay of \$1,000, whereas the futures position is established without an initial cash outflow.
-Therefore, the\$ 1,000 portfolio grows to a year-end value of 1,030, providing a rate of return of 3\%.
+Therefore, the \$1,000 portfolio grows to a year-end value of 1,030, providing a rate of return of 3\%.
 More generally, a total investment of S0, the current stock price, grows to a final value of F0 + D, where D is the dividend payout on the portfolio.
 The rate of return is therefore

 $$
 \text {R a t e} = \frac {(F _ {0} + D) - S _ {0}}{S _ {0}}